AAU-Python-Guides/visual_studio_code_for_python/README.md

 ![running1](vs_setup5.png)

-Then the correct Interpreter will be:
+The correct Interpreter will be:
 - Windows: `C:\Python314\python.exe`
 - MacOS (something like, honestly, I dont know!):
   `/opt/homebrew/bin/python3.14`         (Apple Silicon)
   `/usr/local/bin/python3.14`            (Intel)
+And the name when selected will be something like: `3.14.2` or similar.